Schedule Service

 When your AC fan gives up, your home’s comfort level drops fast.
 Before you panic, a few simple troubleshooting steps can help you identify the problem.
 Working through this checklist can often reveal a simple fix, or at the very least, help you give our technicians a clear picture of what’s going on.
 Remember to always turn off the power to your AC unit at the breaker box before you begin any inspection.

-Step 1: Start With a Visual Inspection
+Step 1: Give It a Quick Visual Inspection

 Your first move should always be a simple visual check.
 Head to your home’s electrical panel and make sure the circuit breaker for the air conditioner hasn’t tripped.
 Next, check the outdoor disconnect switch, which is usually in a metal box near the unit, to ensure it’s on and any fuses are intact.
 You should also clear away any leaves, branches, or other debris that might be physically blocking the fan blades from spinning.
 Sometimes, the simplest solution is the right one.

-Step 2: Test the Capacitor
+Step 2: How to Test the Capacitor

 If you hear a humming sound from the unit but the fan isn’t moving, the capacitor is a likely suspect.
 A dead giveaway for a failed capacitor is a swollen or bulging top; a healthy one is perfectly flat.
 If the fan just needs a little help getting started, you can carefully use a long, thin object like a stick to give the blades a gentle push.
 If it starts spinning, you’ve almost certainly found your problem.
 However, capacitors can hold a dangerous electrical charge even when the power is off, so this is often where professional air conditioning and heating repair becomes the safest option.

-Step 3: Check the Electrical Connections
+Step 3: Inspect the Electrical Connections

 With the power still off, take a look at the wiring around the unit.
 Do you see any connections that look loose, frayed, or burnt?
 Over time, vibrations and exposure to the elements can cause wiring to degrade, interrupting the flow of power to the fan motor.
 While a visual check is helpful, we strongly advise against touching or attempting to fix any wiring yourself.
 Electrical work is complex and best left to a certified technician who can safely diagnose and resolve the issue.

-Step 4: Examine the Motor and Blades
+Step 4: Look Over the Motor and Fan Blades

 If the capacitor and wiring seem fine, the issue might be the fan motor itself.
 Motors can burn out from age, overheating, or internal failure.
 While you have the unit open, also inspect the fan blades.
 Look for any cracks, chips, or bends.
 A damaged blade can unbalance the fan, creating loud noises and putting extra strain on the motor.
 A failing motor or damaged blades typically require a full part replacement, a task our team can handle quickly to get your system running smoothly again.